aaaboypop/EZ-log.AHK/README.md

 **[FunctionName]=[LogLevel]** \
 FunctionName is FunctionName or Group of action name you want to log \
-LogLevel it's like a layer, just set them as same level you want to log
+LogLevel it's like a layer, just set them as same level you want to log **_AddProgress=** : Add Progress bar to Profile Gui, it can create multiple by whitespace eg. bar1 bar2 bar3

+**[_GuiSetting]** : Default Profile is auto generate when you Exit Gui, It contain key x, y config start position of gui

 > ProfileName and FunctionName Naming it's same as variable (eg. no space)